Brisbane: (07) 3221 4999

 • any further time required off work for ongoing medical treatment and rehabilitation;

-• whether your injuries have caused other future anticipated losses such as loss of business, overtime, promotion opportunities, and/or expected increases in wage under enterprise bargaining agreements or performance reviews;
+• whether the claimant’s injuries have caused other future anticipated losses such as loss of business, overtime, promotion opportunities, and/or expected increases in wage under enterprise bargaining agreements or performance reviews;

-• if you were not receiving a salary, drawing guidance from your pre-accident and post-accident commissions or drawings from business income;
+• if they were not receiving a salary, drawing guidance from the injured person’s pre-accident and post-accident commissions or drawings from business income;

-• whether you have been demoted in your chosen occupation as a result of your injuries and limitations;
+• whether they have been demoted in their chosen occupation as a result of their injuries and limitations;

-• any potential disadvantage you may experience when applying for employment in the open labour market as a result of your injuries.
+• any potential disadvantage they may experience when applying for employment in the open labour market as a result of their injuries.

 Previously, Courts have been reluctant to award potential damages above the age of 60 years, although future losses of earnings have recently trended towards a retirement age of 65 years with some judges now making an allowance up to age 67.

-Drawing parallels from the past economic losses, any future economic loss claim will require both parties to investigate your taxation and employment records to deduce any evidentiary trend that may assist in determining your likely future employment and earnings projections.
+Drawing parallels from past economic losses, any future economic loss claim will require both parties to investigate the injured person’s taxation and employment records to deduce any evidentiary trend that may assist in determining their likely future employment and earnings projections.

 Losses will also be calculated using projected net (after tax) earnings and are considered on a case by case basis.
 Likewise, section 54 of the Civil Liability Act 2003 (Qld) also applies – limiting any award of damages to three times the present value of average weekly earnings for individuals.